Rangers rally from 4 down to beat Astros 9-8 on Santana hit

-ARLINGTON, Texas (AP) — Danny Santana lined a game-winning single with two outs in the ninth inning and the Texas Rangers beat the Houston Astros 9-8 on Friday night, rallying from a four-run deficit after major league strikeout leader Gerrit Cole exited the game.
+The liner tipped off the end of Springer’s glove as the All-Star made an impressive all-out diving attempt, and Elvis Andrus scored from second base to give the Rangers a 9-8 win over AL West-leading Houston on Friday night.
+They rallied from a four-run deficit after Gerrit Cole struck out 13 in six innings to take over the major league lead.

+“That was an amazing feeling, an amazing game all around,” said Ronald Guzmán, whose two-run homer high off the right-field pole in the eighth tied the game at 8.
+“They hit us, we hit them back.
+Everything was in there.”

-Elvis Andrus had a one-out single and a stolen base before All-Star slugger Joey Gallo drew a walk off Roberto Osuna (3-2).
-Santana, who homered earlier in the game, ended it with a liner that was just out of the reach of a diving attempt by center fielder George Springer.
+Andrus had a one-out single and a stolen base before All-Star slugger Joey Gallo drew a walk off Roberto Osuna (3-2).
+Rougned Odor then struck out for the third time before Santana’s game-winning hit.

+“It went off the end of my glove,” said Springer, who had been shaded toward left field and had to run a long way to even have a chance.
+“It’s kind of one of those ones where it’s all or nothing.”

 Shawn Kelley (5-2), the fifth Texas pitcher, had a perfect ninth.

-The Rangers got even at 8 when Ronald Guzmán hit their fifth homer of the game.
-That two-run shot high off the pole down the right field line came against Héctor Rondón, the third Astros reliever after Cole left the game.

-Rookie Yordan Álvarez hit two of Houston’s four homers.
-He hit a tiebreaking shot in the sixth and another solo shot the following inning to make it 8-4.
-He has nine homers and 27 RBIs in his first 21 career games.
+Rookie Yordan Álvarez hit two of the four homers for the Astros (57-35), who have come out of the All-Star break with two consecutive losses to the surprising Rangers (50-42).
+Jose Altuve and Yuli Gurriel, with his 10th homer in 13 games, also went deep.

-Cole struck out 13 in six innings, his 10th game this season with at least 10 strikeouts.
+Cole left with an 8-4 lead and his 10th game this season with at least 10 strikeouts.
 His 183 strikeouts for the season pushed him two past Washington’s Max Scherzer for the big league lead.
 Cole allowed more than two earned runs for the first time in a span of nine starts since his last loss May 22.

 The Houston right-hander threw 74 of 101 pitches for strikes.
 Three of the four hits Cole allowed were solo homers to Shin-Soo Choo, Santana and Gallo.
-Tim Federowicz also went deep for Texas.
+Tim Federowicz hit a homer after Cole was done.

+“It was like a heavyweight slugfest,” said Cole, who has 42 strikeouts over 22 1/3 innings in four starts against Texas this season.
+“Came up short, but it was an entertaining game.
+It was quite a game.”

+Choo had a leadoff homer for the Rangers, and Santana’s one-out blast in the second tied the game at 2-2.
+The next nine outs recorded by Cole, into the fifth, were on strikeouts.
+The only Texas run in that span was Gallo’s 21st homer leading off the fourth.

 SHORT HOPS

-The nine combined home runs were the most in a game at the Rangers’ ballpark since 2010, when Texas and Boston also combined for nine homers. … Cole has 42 strikeouts over 22 1/3 innings in four starts against Texas this season. … Gallo has four homers in 22 career at-bats against Cole. … Andrus’ two stolen bases gave him 21 for the season.
-It is his club-record 10th season with at least 20.
+It was the fifth time this season the Rangers won after trailing by four runs or more. … The nine combined homers were the most in a game at the Rangers’ ballpark since 2010, when Texas and Boston also had nine. … Álvarez has nine homers and 27 RBIs in his first 21 career games. … Gallo has four homers and 15 strikeouts in 22 career at-bats against Cole. … Andrus’ two stolen bases gave him 21 for his club-record 10th season with at least 20.

 TRAINER’S ROOM